Snorkeling Molokini Crater

 Who would enjoy snorkeling at Molokini Crater?

 Families, couples, single travelers, a boat tour to Molokini Crater is for everyone.
-Even if you can’t swim or have young children, most companies have assisted swimming devices and even glass bottom boats.
-Ours had both.
+Even if you can’t swim or have young children, most companies have assisted swimming devices and even glass-bottom boats or port holes.

 Should you go on a snorkeling tour if are prone to motion sickness?

 I am very prone to motion sickness and I will say that I noticed on the ride.
 Even with some medicine, I still wasn’t feeling 100%.
 I also had a few special drinks made with real ginger that seemed to help too.
 To be honest, I felt sicker on the Road to Hana than I did on the boat.

 As you can see, I highly recommend snorkeling at Molokini Crater to all of my clients who are visiting Maui.
 If you book through me, you can have the confidence of having someone on your side to handle all the details.
 I always book through Viator because they have a refund policy up to 24 hours prior to arrival and the best price guarantee.
 You can’t beat that!
 Feel free to contact me or check out the Molokini Snorkel Tours on Viator for yourself.

 ***Since this is the time of bloggers and influencers, I do want to mention that I paid my own way for our Molokini Crater snorkel tour and did not receive a discount.***

 Dreaming of Hawaii, but not ready to travel just yet?
 Sign up for my newsletter!
 You will receive a weekly email with travel tips, Hawaii deals and more.
 I’ll be there whenever you’re ready to plan your vacation.
 Sign up below.
 Ready now?
 Feel free to contact me by email.